diCaminha/studying/microservices_node_udemy/fund_microservices.md

 ## Pros and Cons of Async communication
 A first advantage would be that Service 4 has zero dependency on other services!
 We might say that the dependency of Service 4 on the others is an indirect dependency, since the service 4 can still answer requests even if all other services are down.

+As a 'problem' for async would be the amount of data duplication.
+But, the amount to pay is not that relevant value.
+So we're fine to duplicate data and pay for the extra data.

+You might say that it's harder to understand, and that's the second point of 'cons' for async comunication.